Gephi

 Gephi is a free, open-source tool for network visualization and analysis, widely used to explore and represent relationships in large datasets, such as social networks, links between documents, or web structures.
 Gephi allows users to create customizable network graphs, analyze metrics (like centrality and clustering), and identify patterns within complex datasets.
 The tool supports importing various data formats (CSV, GEXF) and offers plugins for advanced functionality.
 It can be used in journalism and open source research to visually analyze and reveal hidden connections in data, such as by examining online misinformation networks.

-Gephi has the ability to create , interactive, and network graphs.
+Gephi has the ability to create detailed, interactive, and visually compelling network graphs.
 This visual appeal helps to highlight complex relationships within data, making it easier for journalists to uncover hidden links between entities like individuals, companies, or groups.
 This capability can be particularly valuable for investigative stories where clear visual representation of connections can be crucial for audience understanding.

 Gephi includes built-in support for computing key metrics that help identify important nodes in a network.
 Three core metrics commonly used are degree centrality, betweenness centrality, and closeness centrality: